biocad-cloud/php-dotnet/README.md

+# php.NET
+dotnet class simulation in php language

 > [WARNING] This project is a work in progress and is not recommended for production use.

-# php-dotnet
-dotnet class simulation in php language
+It contains:

++ A MVC framework for Web App
++ A CLI framework for terminal scripting.

 ## How to use?